Idrimi/ble-wifi-provision/README.md

-# BLE Wi-Fi Provisioning via C++ for Raspberry Pi Zero 2 W (Adapter Power Fix)
+# BLE Wi-Fi Provisioning via C++ for Raspberry Pi Zero 2 W (Write Flags Fixed)

-This repository provides a C++ implementation using sdbus-c++ v2 for BLE Wi-Fi provisioning.

-This version ensures the Bluetooth adapter is powered on via D-Bus before registering advertisement.

-## Files

-- **ble_provision.cpp**: Main C++ source with adapter power-on logic.
-- **compile.sh**: Script to compile, install binary, and register the systemd service.
-- **ble-wifi-provision.service**: systemd unit for provisioning.
+This version adds `write-without-response` flag to characteristics so iOS apps like LightBlue can write.

-## Quickstart
+## Changes

-Install dependencies, compile, enable, and start as described below.
+- Characteristic Flags now include both "write" and "write-without-response".

+Compile and deploy as before.